 - EDGIP 532: Instructional Design Foundations

-- EDGIP 533: Computers, Critical Thinking & Problem Solving in the Content Area
+- EDGIP 533: Computers, Critical Thinking and Problem Solving in the Content Area

 - EDGIP 534: Emerging Technology Trends in Education